splunk/splunk-ansible/docs/EXAMPLES.md

 ansible-playbook --inventory hosts --connection local site.yml --extra-vars "@default.yml"
 ```

-For this case, please take note that the `hec_enableSSL` parameter will govern whether or not the HEC endpoint will be reachable over HTTP or HTTPS.
+For this case, please take note that the `splunk.hec.ssl` parameter will govern whether or not the HEC endpoint will be reachable over HTTP or HTTPS.

 ---